EFL steps up involvement in Derby County sale

 The English Football League are keen for their move not to be seen as a hostile act.

-However, there are important issues to address ahead of the new season that they need answers to - and they hope their actions will speed up the overall process of a new owner coming in.
+However, there are important issues to address before the new season that they need answers to - and they hope their actions will speed up the overall process of a new owner coming in.

 The exclusivity period around Chris Kirchner, which has been in place since the American was named as Derby's preferred bidder on 6 April, effectively stalled progress with any other potential buyers.

 The EFL are keen to avoid that situation again.
-In addition, they feel their involvement would allow purchasers to go through their Owners and Directors' Test - and provide proof of funding, at the same time as the procedure to buy the club, rather than having to wait for the second part to happen before the EFL are notified.
+In addition, they feel their involvement would allow purchasers to go through their owners' and directors' test - and provide proof of funding, at the same time as the procedure to buy the club, rather than having to wait for the second part to happen before the EFL are notified.

 There is nothing in EFL regulations that would prevent Derby starting the 2022-23 season in administration.
-However, the EFL do require proof of funding for the entire season and a break even budget.
+However, the EFL do require proof of funding for the entire season and a break-even budget.

 This is likely to mean costs being cut even more than they already have been, with the EFL wary about the make-up of Derby's likely squad.